AndrewParkes/BlockAllSteamInvites/README.md

 # BlockAllSteamInvites

-Steam script to block friend requests.
+Steam script to block friend requests:
-Allows user specific value to block all users under that value.
+* Allows user specific value to block all users under that value.
-Able to block only private profiles.
+* Able to block only private profiles.

 # Donations